waterjugs/SYN-Seed-Script/README.md

 > Epic Games Intro Movies Location: "Program Files\Epic Games\HellLetLooseG0WU4\HLL\Content\Movies"

+# 2. Download the latest release
-Make sure you downloaded the latest release from the [releases](https://github.com/waterjugs/SYN-Seed-Script/releases) page.
+-Download the latest seed script from the [releases](https://github.com/waterjugs/SYN-Seed-Script/releases) page.
-- Extract the zip file
+-Extract the zip file
-- Double click on `enable.bat` to run
+-Double click on `enable.bat` to run
-- Click the `More info` button on the Windows Defender pop up highlighted in red.
+-Click the `More info` button on the Windows Defender pop up highlighted in red.
 > Why are you seeing this pop up?
 Because I am not paying microsoft for a certificate to run this script.
 If you have concerns about the code you can check all of the exe files in notepad++.
 The exe files have the instructions they execute at the bottom of the file.

 ![second](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Windows%20Security%2001.png)

-- Click `Run anyway` highlighted in red.
+-Click `Run anyway` highlighted in red.

 ![third](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Windows%20Security%2002.png)

-- Go to "C:\users\\*youruserprofile*\hll-seq-seed"
+-Go to "C:\users\\*youruserprofile*\hll-seq-seed"

 # Repeat these same steps for `script.bat`
 - At this point you should be able to open up your Windows Task Scheduler and see the newly created task `SYN seed`